Racial Equality Speakers: What, Why, Who, When?

-Farrah Storr has been shaping global brands for over a decade, as the former award winning editor-in-chief of Cosmopolitan UK and current editor-in-chief of Elle UK.
-A prolific leader in the creativity industry, Farrah was featured on The Guardian's list of Britain's Most Powerful People 2017, and was one of only 36 BAME leaders to be named.
-A sign of her prominence, Farrah’s influence as a BAME speaker is undeniable, exploring the ways in which businesses can not only replicate her industry success, but her corporate responsibility with regards to inclusion.
+Farrah Storr has been shaping global brands for over a decade, as the former award-winning editor-in-chief of Cosmopolitan UK and current editor-in-chief of Elle UK.
+A prolific leader in the creative industry, Farrah was featured on The Guardian's list of Britain's Most Powerful People 2017, and was one of only 36 BAME leaders to be named.
+A sign of her prominence, Farrah’s influence as a racial equality speaker is undeniable, exploring how businesses can not only replicate her industry success, but her corporate responsibility with regards to inclusion.

 As the first black player to represent the English national team, Viv Anderson’s football career can only be described as history defining.
 The former Nottingham Forest defender, spent the duration of his career standing strong in the face of racial discrimination, a quality that made his international debut in 1978 even more heroic.
 Now, Anderson empowers others with his personal experiences as a black footballer through his work as a diversity speaker, able to inspire audiences to overcome adversity to pursue their dreams.

-One of Britain's best loved performers, Lenny Henry is most prevalent on the comedy scene, and has utilised his status in the industry to raise awareness of global issues.
+One of Britain's best-loved performers, Lenny Henry is most prevalent on the comedy scene, and has utilised his status in the industry to raise awareness of global issues.
 A co-founder of the Comic Relief charity, Lenny’s ability to use his hilarious talents as a catalyst for change is inspirational, and a skill he replicates on stage as a speaker.
-Infusing transformational talks with relevant humour makes Lenny a highly engaging BAME speaker, and his prominence as one of the 100 Most Influential Black Britons 2017, is evident in his captivating speeches.
+Infusing transformational talks with relevant humour makes Lenny a highly engaging racial equality speaker, and his prominence as one of the 100 Most Influential Black Britons 2017, is evident in his captivating speeches.

 When Should I Book a Racial Equality Speaker?